 Chapters in Edited Volumes

 “Immigrants as Clients or Claims-makers?
-How National Policy Ideas Shape Local Political Identities in the U.S. and Canada” forthcoming, in How Ideas Shape Urban Development, edited by Richardson Dilworth and Timothy Weaver, University of Pennsylvania Press.
+How National Policy Ideas Shape Local Political Identities in the U.S. and Canada” 2020, in How Ideas Shape Urban Development, edited by Richardson Dilworth and Timothy Weaver, University of Pennsylvania Press.

 “NGOs as Arrival Infrastructures: Pathways to Inclusion for Immigrants in the U.S. and Canada,” in Arrival Infrastructures: Migration and Urban Social Mobilities, 2019, edited by Bruno Meeus, Karel Arnaut, Bas van Heur, Palgrave Macmillan, pp. 53-80.